 Neuropathic pain is often described as a shooting or burning pain.
 It can go away on its own but is often chronic.
 Sometimes it is unrelenting and severe, and sometimes it comes and goes.
 It often is the result of nerve damage or a malfunctioning nervous system.
 The impact of nerve damage is a change in nerve function both at the site of the injury and areas around it.

-Neuro-orthopaedic service offers the latest advances in diagnosis and treatment to patients whose arms or legs are impaired by brain injury, stroke, anoxia, central nervous disorders, or orthopaedic conditions.
+Neuro-orthopedic service offers the latest advances in diagnosis and treatment to patients whose arms or legs are impaired by brain injury, stroke, anoxia, central nervous disorders, or orthopedic conditions.

 Cancer pain takes many forms.
 It can be dull, achy, sharp or burning.
 It can be constant, intermittent, mild, moderate or severe.
 How much pain you feel depends on a number of factors, including the type of cancer you have, how advanced it is, where it's situated and your pain tolerance.

-Differently from the adult patients, in pediatric age it is more difficult to assess and treat efficaciously the pain and often this symptom is undertreated or not treated.
+Differently from the adult patients, in Pediatric age it is more difficult to assess and treat efficaciously the pain and often this symptom is undertreated or not treated.
 In children, selection of appropriate pain assessment tools should consider age, cognitive level and the presence of eventual disability, type of pain and the situation in which it is occurring.
-Improved understanding of developmental neurobiology and paediatric analgesic drugs pharmacokinetics should facilitate a better management of childhood pain.

 Physiotherapy can be defined as a treatment method that focuses on the science of movement and helps people to restore, maintain and maximize their physical strength, function, motion and overall well-being by addressing the underlying physical issues.